ali7naseh/ali7naseh.github.io/_pages/about.md

 ## News
 - **August 30, 2024**: Our paper, "Diffence: Fencing Membership Privacy With Diffusion Models," was accepted at the 2025 NDSS.
 - **July 10, 2024**: Our paper, "Iteratively Prompting Multimodal LLMs to Reproduce Natural and AI-Generated Images," was accepted at the 2024 COLM.
+- **May 20, 2024**: I started a new position as a Research Intern at Oracle, where I am working on membership inference attacks in LLMs.
-- **May 20, 2024**: I received my Master's degree from, and subsequently advanced to PhD candidate.
+- **May 17, 2024**: I received my Master's degree from, and subsequently advanced to PhD candidate.
 - **May 6, 2024**: I received the **Distinction Award for Portfolio Excellence** from the Manning College of Information & Computer Sciences at the University of Massachusetts Amherst.
 - **March 15, 2024**: I presented a talk titled "Stealing the decoding algorithms of language models," at the 2024 New England Security Day.
 - **December 22, 2023**: Our paper, "Memory Triggers: Unveiling Memorization in Text-To-Image Generative Models through Word-Level Duplication," was accepted at the 2024 PPAI.